Wheel of Fortune (medieval): Boethius

 Having entrusted yourself to Fortune's dominion, you must conform to your mistress's ways.
 What, are you trying to halt the motion of her whirling wheel?
-Dimmest of fools that you are, you must realize that if the wheel stops turning, it ceases to be the course of chance."
+Dimmest of fools that you are, you must realize that if the wheel stops turning, it ceases to be the course of chance."Boethius had a unique perspective on Fortune and blended the concepts from Paganism and Christianity.
+The Pagans viewed Fortune as an "independent ruling power", whereas Christians viewed Fortune as a "power completely subservient to another God".
+This allowed Boethius to depict Fortune as having power without denying the fact that a Christian God has control.

 In the middle ages

+The medieval Wheel of Fortunes appeared in the eleventh century from readings of Boethius' Consoldations and aimed to show the transitory, ephemeral and almost illusionary character of worldly power.
+The image first appeared during the Gregorian Reform, when the Church sought to get independent from secular powers and was, though initially scholarly in its application, quickly disseminated in society.
+Thus it was sculpted on cathedrals, though its meaning often changed.

 Religious instruction

 The Wheel was widely used as an allegory in medieval literature and art to aid religious instruction.
 Though classically Fortune's Wheel could be favourable and disadvantageous, medieval writers preferred to concentrate on the tragic aspect, dwelling on downfall of the mighty – serving to remind people of the temporality of earthly things.
 In the morality play Everyman (c.
 1495), for instance, Death comes unexpectedly to claim the protagonist.
 Fortune's Wheel has spun Everyman low, and Good Deeds, which he previously neglected, are needed to secure his passage to heaven.

 Geoffrey Chaucer used the concept of the tragic Wheel of Fortune a great deal.
 It forms the basis for the Monk's Tale, which recounts stories of the great brought low throughout history, including Lucifer, Adam, Samson, Hercules, Nebuchadnezzar, Belshazzar, Nero, Alexander the Great, Julius Caesar and, in the following passage, Peter I of Cyprus.